FIXED AND OPERABLE SPLASHBACKS

 Choosing the right functional windows for your kitchen will depend on your design preferences, the space you have to play with, and the area you live in.

-Awning windows, sliding windows, and double hung windows are all kitchen favourites.
+Awning windows and sliding windows, are both kitchen favourites.
 However, depending on your situation, you may choose to incorporate fixed, casement, or bi-fold windows in your kitchen too.
 It’s up to you!

 As you can see, kitchen windows come in all sorts of shapes and sizes and fulfil a range of different functions.